0xWarning/fvFile/README.md

 # 🍺 fvFile bundled with Node Backend
-- Scroll down for more information
+- Scroll down for more information and the api section
 - This is very simple and was made as an example for a friend who has barely any coding knowledge it was just slapped together